Used in: Structures of Life

 The red swamp crayfish (Procambarus clarkii), native to the southern United States, is the species most commonly provided by biological supply companies.
 This species and others are restricted in some states because they can be invasive and cause harm to the local environment.

-Currently, Alaska, Arizona, California, Maryland, Minnesota, Missouri, Montana, Oklahoma, Oregon, Texas, Utah, Vermont, Washington, and Wisconsin have some restrictions on the transport of specific crayfish species.
+Currently, Alaska, Arizona, California, Maryland, Michigan, Minnesota, Missouri, Montana, Oklahoma, Oregon, Texas, Utah, Vermont, Washington, Wisconsin, and Canada have some restrictions on the transport of specific crayfish species.
 Contact your school district or local fish and game office for details.

 In Arizona, the transport and/or importation of live crayfish (including Australian crayfish and all freshwater species within the families Astacidea, Cambaridae, and Parastacidae) is restricted.
 Delta Education has been working with the Arizona Fish and Game Department to allow crayfish in the classroom for educational purposes.
 For more information about obtaining a Wildlife Holding License to get crayfish into your Arizona classroom, please go to https://www.azgfd.com/license/speciallicense/wildlifeholding/.